 For 'Professional Practice: Aiming for Excellence' you will be placed at a different school or setting, with the opportunity to work with children from another age group.
 At first, you will be given time to observe other teachers and get to know your class.
 You can then expect to progress more quickly to taking fuller responsibility for the class.

-You will have lots of opportunities to practise your teaching skills – with the support of fellow trainees – through presentations and other activities.
+You will have lots of opportunities to practise your teaching skills – with the support of fellow trainees and expert colleagues – through presentations and other activities.
 Sessions at the University are highly interactive, intellectually stimulating and supportive, with regular seminars, tutorials and workshops as well as more traditional lectures.
 You are expected to prepare thoroughly for all sessions so that you can engage fully and maximise the benefits.

 In addition, you will enjoy a range of experiences in a variety of school settings.
 Your two assessed teaching placements will provide you with vital practical experience.
 Throughout you will be supported by our ‘outstanding’ trained school mentors and link tutors.